Creating equitable opportunity, representation, and access within the state-regulated psychedelic healthcare model.

 Phase 1 — What we accomplished in 2023

-Now in phase 2, we’ve created the Psilocybin Access Fund.
+Now in phase 2, we’ve created the Psilocybin Access Fund, Inward Dive Fund, Community Leaders Resilience Fund, and Psychedelic Research Incubator.

 The Psilocybin Access Fund will cover psilocybin facilitation costs for those in need of deep healing, who experience financial hardship, and/or come from underserved communities.
 We believe getting money directly to folks that want this medicine, but normally wouldn’t be able to access it, is the best solution now for creating more access and potential for healing.

-Our 2024 fundraising objective is to raise one million dollars to support the Psilocybin Access Fund.
+Our fundraising objective is to raise one million dollars to support our Access Funds and research incubation.
 SEF’s immediate goal is to create a statewide “sliding scale” for psilocybin services in Oregon.

 While respecting underground pathways and the psychedelic science community, we are committed to this new state-regulated framework and believe that psychedelic services and therapy rendered in this model can be more widespread, financially accessible, and without the legal risk.